FREQUENTLY ASKED QUESTIONS

 3.)
 How soon can I get treatment?

-Turning Point, our low intensity residential treatment program, typically has a waiting list.
+Turning Point, our low intensity residential treatment program, may at times have a waiting list.
+Clients seeking services are encouraged to begin the screening process as soon as possible to avoid delays.
 However, interim services are available while you wait for admission.
 Individuals in acute distress are referred to local hospitality emergency services.
 Our outpatient providers’ availability fluctuates depending on clients’ needs so please call to inquire about new patient appointments.

 4.)
 Can I take prescription medication while I’m in residential treatment?
 Do you take clients on MAT (Medication Assisted Treatment)?